NEWeber/Panel-Data-Types/readme.txt

 v 0.25

 UPDATE (7-1):
 Added HTML/CSS/jQuery to make the Panel work without the console and without the prompts popping up.
+Thanks to HTML5 boilerplate: http://html5boilerplate.com/ for the responsive HTML page foundation on which to build the game.

 KNOWN ISSUES:
 Can't play more than one round, due to the behavior (I think) of the jQuery in the ministerSwitch() function starting on line 252 in the js/main.js stacking up.
 I couldn't figure out a way to fix it right now, so I disabled the code to play a new round.
 To experience the strangeness, just uncomment the code in lines 439 ff.